 VASCULAR DISRUPTION & BRUISING

-Following the Controlled Loading with Tensile Loading (STRETCHING) has been proven to cause an increase in proteoglycan and collagen synthesis within the body.
-This is why when your treatment is complete, and you have finished your “Initial Intensive” Stretching Protocol; it is important to engage in some resistance training for the affected area, as well as a “Maintenance” Stretching Protocol.
+Following the Controlled Loading with Tensile Loading (STRETCHING) has been proven to cause an increase in proteoglycan and collagen synthesis within the injured area(s) as well.
+This is why when your treatment is complete, and you have finished your “Initial Intensive” Stretching Protocol; it is important to engage in some resistance training for the affected area, as well as a “MAINTENANCE” Stretching Protocol.